Private, In-Home Tutoring in Plainfield, Illinois

-SchoolTutoring Academy’s tutoring programs for Plainfield students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Plainfield, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The curriculum followed has a clear set of expectations for what students should know at the end of each grade level and requires that all students meet similarly high standards.
 The focus is on skills that students need to succeed in college and the professional world, and because the Common Core is comprised of learning objectives consisting of the skills, concepts, and critical thinking processes students need in their future, the hope is that students will be well equipped to compete in a global economy.